ASEAN: 2021 Myanmar coup

 On 1 February 2021, the day before a newly elected slate of civilian leaders was to take office in Myanmar, a military junta overthrew Myanmar's civilian government in a coup d'etat, declaring a national state of emergency, imposing martial law, arresting elected civilian leaders, violently clamping down on dissent, and replacing civilian government with the military's appointees.
 Widespread protests and resistance erupted, and elements of the civilian leadership formed an underground "National Unity Government" (NUG).
 Global opposition to the coup emerged, and global pressure was brought on ASEAN to take action.

+2026 first summit inclusion of East-Timor and US-Israel vs Iran war

+The 2026 ASEAN summit held in the Philippines, East Timor's Catholic ally, was the first ASEAN summit wherein East Timor participated as a full member of ASEAN.
+This occurred simultaneously with the chairmanship of António Guterres who is the reigning Secretary-General of the United Nations and holds Portuguese and East Timorese citizenship.
+Topics discussed in the summit include; socio-economic issues, transportation, utilities, geopolitics, and resilience against crises, and so much more.